operasoftware/devopera/src/articles/_posts/2015-07-24-making-animated-themes.md

 - **Background**: File name of the image that goes behind Speed Dial.
 - **Position**: Position of the start page image — optional, any CSS keyword for position: `left`, `top`, `right`, `bottom`, `center`.
+- **First Frame Image**: An image of the first frame of the video.
+This is usefull as a fallback image in case the video takes a bit of lag-time to come up.
+(Note: This fallback image will automatically created by the server if you have upload your animated theme to the [Opera add-ons catalog](https://addons.opera.com), so you only really need to mention this if you don't plan to share your animated theme through the [add-ons catalog](https://addons.opera.com).)

 The `[Web UI Pages]` section lists the things needed for the other web UI pages.
 For example, the the downloads, settings, and extension management pages.

 - **Background**: File name of the image that goes behind other pages.
 - **Position**: See above for positioning details.

+In the above section, we just used a *.jpg* image here.
+However, we could use another video here too (and even include a *First Frame Image* file as a fallback for it if we desire).

 You can includes comments in the `persona.ini` page as well.
 They need to be in a seperate line of their own, and need to be started by a semi-colon `;`.